What is Decision Management?

 Krista: So, what are some steps or things to think about when people are getting started with Decision Management?

-Tom Wilger: There’s really two parts to it.
+Tom Wilger: There are really two parts to it.
 There’s, first of all, you have to understand how that decision is being made and you break it from … starting actually at a very high level and break it down from the main decision and then you basically work down into the sub-decisions, until you get down to the very lowest level.
 So, that’s one side of it.
 Then the other side of it is, actually understanding the types of information that you need in order to make that decision.

 Krista: So, all the different information sources and all of the different pieces that come together and make a single decision?